Arnaud Amalric: Later life

-According to Louis Moréri, Amalric was named archbishop of Narbonne about 1212, after his return from an expedition into Spain to encourage the Christians against the Moors.
+Amalric was elected archbishop of Narbonne on 12 March 1212, after his return from an expedition into Spain to encourage the Christians against the Moors.
 He left an account of this expedition.
-His stirring spirit embroiled him with his sovereign, Simon de Montfort.
-In 1224, he presided in the council of Montpellier, assembled to consider the complaints of the Albigensians.
+His stirring spirit embroiled him with his overlord, Simon de Montfort.
+In mid-August 1224, he presided in the council of Montpellier, assembled to consider the complaints of the Albigensians.